-We structure our review of the literature around three key debates, each relating to pertinent theoretical and methodological questions regarding the relationship between ethnic diversity and social trust.
+We structure the review of the literature around three key debates, each relating to pertinent theoretical and methodological questions regarding the relationship between ethnic diversity and social trust.
 From each debate, we derive testable implications that we subsequently assess empirically in the meta-analysis.

-Debate 1: Why does ethnic diversity erode trust?
+Debate 1: Why Does Ethnic Diversity Erode Trust?

 A range of related theoretical accounts have been put forward to explain the proposed negative relationship between ethnic diversity and the various types of social trust.
 Clearly distinguishing between the different accounts is complicated by the fact that they differ in scope and specificity.
-To be faithful to the initial theorizations, we present the various accounts in relation to the specific types of trust they purport to explain, but at the same time seek to draw common threads.

-As a common basis, most accounts implicitly or explicitly assume that people partly infer the trustworthiness of others based on cues from their local environment, including the ethnic background of other people they encounter in this context (Glanville & Paxton 2007; Ross, Mirowsky & Pribesh 2001).
-Further, it is often argued that greater proximity to interethnic out-groups-i.e. when ethnic diversity is experienced more locally and members of ethnic out-groups therefore are more directly visible-is more consequential for social trust (Dinesen & Sønderskov 2015).
+To be faithful to the original theorizations, we present the various accounts in relation to the specific types of trust that they purport to explain, but at the same time, we highlight common threads.
+As a common basis, most accounts implicitly or explicitly assume that people partly infer the trustworthiness of others based on cues from their local environment, including the ethnic background of other people they encounter in this context (Ross et al. 2001, Glanville & Paxton 2007).
+Further, it is often argued that greater proximity to interethnic out-groups-i.e., when ethnic diversity is experienced more locally and members of ethnic out-groups therefore are more directly visible-is more consequential for social trust (Dinesen & Sønderskov 2015).

 One account posits that mere exposure to people of different ethnic background erodes social trust (Dinesen & Sønderskov 2015).
 This approach does not impose any assumptions regarding the mode or form of interaction between people in a given context.
-It is simply "being around" interethnic others that is proposed to influence trust, although this influence might be accentuated or mitigated by specific forms of interactions (e.g. competition or positive contact).
-This account builds on the assumption that people display heterogeneity or out-group aversion (Alesina & Ferrara 2002; Olson et al. 2005).
-That is, they trust those who are different from themselves less, due to similarity being an indicator of shared norms and other behaviorregulating features relevant for trust.
-By implication, because ethnicity is one-often highly visible-cue of similarity, social trust is predicted to be lower in ethnically diverse settings, where such cues are more frequent.
+It is simply "being around" interethnic others that is proposed to influence trust, although this influence might be accentuated or mitigated by specific forms of interactions (e.g., competition or positive contact).
+This account builds on the assumption that people display heterogeneity-or out-group-aversion (Alesina & La Ferrara 2002, Olsson et al. 2005).
+That is, they trust those who are different from themselves less than those who are more similar, because similarity is an indicator of shared norms and other behavior-regulating features relevant for trust.
+By implication, because ethnicity is one-often highly visible-cue of similarity, social trust is predicted to be lower in ethnically diverse settings, where cues of dissimilarity are more frequent.
 The out-group aversion account has primarily been applied to explain trust in neighbors and generalized social trust.
-It applies straightforwardly to the former-at least when diversity is measured (relatively) locally.
-When one's environment (neighborhood) is composed of more ethnically dissimilar people, who one trusts less, this lowers the trust in the average neighbor.
+It applies straightforwardly to the former-at least when diversity is measured relatively locally.
+When one's environment (neighborhood) is composed of more ethnically dissimilar people, whom one trusts less, this lowers the trust in the average neighbor.
 Yet, this mechanism may also extend to generalized social trust.
-Because people evaluate the trustworthiness of the generalized other partly based on what they experience locally (Glanville & Paxton 2007), exposure to more members of ethnic out-groups in these surroundings-whom they tend to trust less-implies a larger dose of negative cues regarding the trustworthiness of others in general (Dinesen & Sønderskov 2015; 2018).
-However, since the environmental link is weaker, so might the association between ethnic diversity and generalized trust be.
+Because people evaluate the trustworthiness of the generalized other partly based on what they experience locally (Glanville & Paxton 2007), exposure to more members of ethnic out-groups in these surroundings-whom they tend to trust less-implies a larger dose of negative cues regarding the trustworthiness of others in general (Dinesen & Sønderskov 2015, 2018).
+However, since the environmental link is weaker, ethnic diversity is plausibly less strongly connected to generalized trust than to trust in neighbors.